gardener/gardener/docs/deployment/authentication_gardener_control_plane.md

     tokenFile: /var/run/secrets/projected/serviceaccount/token
 ```

 This will allow for automatic rotation of the service account token by the `kubelet`.
-The configuration can be achieved by setting both `.Values.global.GardenerControlPlaneComponent.serviceAccountTokenVolumeProjection.enabled: true` and `.Values.global.GardenerControlPlaneComponent.kubeconfig` in the respective chart's `values.yaml` file.
+The configuration can be achieved by setting both `.Values.global.<GardenerControlPlaneComponent>.serviceAccountTokenVolumeProjection.enabled: true` and `.Values.global.<GardenerControlPlaneComponent>.kubeconfig` in the respective chart's `values.yaml` file.

 ## *Virtual Garden* is used, i.e., the `runtime` Garden cluster is different from the `target` Garden cluster.